Figures of Speech

 City of Literature Trust

-A series of events for 2022, Scotland's Year of Stories.
+Figures of Speech for 2022, Scotland's Year of Stories.

-Brought to you by Edinburgh City of Literature and the Scottish Storytelling Centre to celebrate Year of Stories 2022, Figures of Speech is a series of events bringing together writers and artists to take us on a road trip through Scottish literature.
+Brought to you by Edinburgh City of Literature and the Scottish Storytelling Centre to celebrate Year of Stories in 2022 was Figures of Speech, a series of events thematically pairing together writers and artists, to take us on a journey through Scottish literature.

-These are live, in-person events which will be recorded and made available as online specials throughout 2022 in two seasons; May to July and September to November.
+We hosted live, in-person events, which were recorded and made available as online specials throughout the year in two distinct seasons; May to July, and September to November.

-In our first season (May - July), we'll be covering Music, Friendship and Future.
-On May 20th writer and broadcaster Nicola Meighan and author Arusa Qureshi will be exploring Music, and presenting a newly commissioned dance piece from poet and performer Katie Ailes.
-Poet Michael Pedersen and author Val McDermid will be diving into Friendship on June 24th, with music from Kim Carnie.
-And on July 22nd, poet Russell Jones and writer T.L.Huchu will be looking to the Future, with new poetry from Jeda Pearl.
+In our first season (May - July), we covered Music, Friendship and Future.
+On May 20th writer and broadcaster Nicola Meighan and author Arusa Qureshi explored Music, introducing a newly commissioned dance piece from poet and performer Katie Ailes.
+Poet Michael Pedersen and author Val McDermid had a deep dive into Friendship on June 24th, with music from Kim Carnie.
+And on July 22nd, poet Russell Jones and writer T.L.Huchu pulled us forward to the Future, with new poetry from Jeda Pearl.

-Figures of Speech is supported by EventScotland as part of the Year of Stories 2022.
+Figures of Speech was supported by EventScotland as part of the Year of Stories 2022.

-Scotland’s Year of Stories 2022 will spotlight, celebrate and promote the wealth of stories inspired by, written, or created in Scotland.
+Scotland’s Year of Stories 2022 aimed to spotlight, celebrate and promote the wealth of stories inspired by, written, or created in Scotland.

 The Figures of Speech programme was made possible by financial support from EventScotland as part of the Year of Stories 2022, City of Edinburgh Council, The Stevenston Charitable Trust and Gillespie Macandrew, and the Edinburgh UNESCO City of Literature Trust and Scottish Storytelling Centre gratefully acknowledge this support.